immersive-arts/Sparck2_Documentation/docs/reference/quescript/QS1-out-cmd.md

 * None

 ### Explained
-Like all messages, &lt;out&gt; will create a Max-message that exits at the left outlet of the QueScript Max-object.
+&lt;out&gt; will create a Max-message that exits at the left outlet of the 'out' - outlet of the [QueScript](../nodes/QueScript.md) node.
 With the above example it would be a list that looks like this:

     out command ramp 0.

 (if the above animation has just started).

-It is up to the implementing porgrammer to decide what to do with it.
-It is intended to send it to a 'route' - object to separate the 'out' from the other messages and then to do what ever the programmers intentions are.